 On the day itself, the wide appeal is apparent right from the start.
 At 8 in the morning the early walkers are lined up and ready to go, with the runners following after 9 o’clock.
-More join in – participants are individually timed out and back again – walkers over the next hour, runners later – in 2012 race winner Carl Bell started at 10 am, passing virtually everyone else on his way round in his attempt to beat his own course record of 2 hours 43 minutes set in 2011!
+More join in as participants are individually timed out and back again, walkers over the next hour, runners later.
+In 2017, race winner Carl Bell recorded a time of 2 hours 36 minutes, beating his own course record of 2 hours 43 minutes set in 2011.

 If this is your first off-road race, don’t be daunted.
 The Yomp is well flagged and marshaled – and if 23 miles is too much, start with the Half Course which, when the height to be climbed is taken into consideration is pretty much the equivalent of a half-marathon on the flat.
 Or try the Short Course – at 6.5 miles a chance for the younger contingent to show their paces, after a trip up Tailbrigg Hill in a Cumbria Classic Coach, and for the old guard to have a pleasant half-day stroll.

 There’s something for everyone.
 Do come along, you won’t be disappointed!